 that inodes waiting for reclaim use more memory, this is not the

-commonn state for inodes and the will soon be completely freed so
+common state for inodes and they will soon be completely freed so

-the additional memeory use in this state is only a temporary issue.
+the additional memeory use in this state is only temporary.

 This combining of the inodes simplifies the inode and reclaim logic,